 Diseases may be caused by bacteria, fungi or viruses.
 Early blight is a common bacterial disease.
 Powdery mildew and leaf spots are common fungal diseases.
 Tomato curly top is a common viral disease.
 Copper sulfate is effective against both bacterial and fungal diseases.
 Daconil, Funginex and benomyl are good fungicides.
 Sulfur and neem oil are two natural fungicides.
 There are no chemical treatments for viral diseases.
 Disease controls need to be applied before diseases appear.
 The best disease control for most leaf spot diseases is to keep the leaves dry.

 Thoroughly cleaning up leftover vegetables and rotating each vegetable to different parts of the garden each year will reduce insect and disease problems.
 Vegetable garden photos become a guide to planting the following year so vegetables are rotated.
 The Oregon State University Extension Office maintains a website which describes plant disease control methods for most agricultural and ornamental plants.
 The index is found at Plant Disease.

 Weeds can be controlled by a layer of newspaper or mulch, by weed barrier, or by Dacthal Weed Preventer.
 There will still be some hand weeding and hoeing to do.
 There are several styles of hoes that cut the weeds off below the soil line and do not disturb the weed killer on the surface.
-I prefer the Ames Action Hoe.
+I prefer the Ames Action Hoe which has a blade shaped like a stirrup.
 Weeds are also controlled by planting vegetables close enough that the soil surface is covered.

 More information on controlling insects, diseases and weeds can be found in the webpage on Pest Control.

 Most vegetable will store longer if kept in a refrigerator, but potatoes get watery in the refrigerator.
-Potatoes, pumpkins and squash store fine at room temperature.
+Potatoes, pumpkins and squash store well at room temperature.

 Planting in Clay Soil